Activities usually start with a visit to the fortified church of Alma Vii

 If the crowds at Biertan are too much for you, there is a secret gem hidden only 16 km from Alma Vii: the fortified church of Valea Viilor, also a UNESCO heritage site.
 It is much less visited than Biertan and hence has a more intimate feel to it, yet is no less interesting to see!
 By car, it can be reached by going around via Medias, which doubles the distance.
 But in good weather, it is also possible to reach it on a non-paved, remote country road through hills and meadows, either by horse cart, bicycle, or a long, beautiful hike (not advisable after heavy rain falls).

 The historical town of Sighișoara, 45 km from Alma Vii, is actually a citadel, which became a UNESCO heritage site in 1999.
-With its car-free, enchanting cobbled streets, the charming, colorful houses and the amazing setting on top of a forested hill, it is deservedly one of Romania’s most visited places.
-On top, it is the birth place of Vlad Țepeș, better known to the world as Dracula.
+With its car-free, enchanting cobbled streets, charming, colorful houses, and amazing setting on top of a forested hill, it is deservedly one of Romania’s most visited places.
+On top, it is the birthplace of Vlad Țepeș, better known to the world as Dracula.

-Like most Transylvanian cities, Medias was strongly fortified in the middle ages.
+Like most Transylvanian cities, Mediaș was strongly fortified in the middle ages.
 The fortified church St. Margaret represented the core, around which the citadel gradually developed.
-The old town center has maintained a medieval feel with narrow winding lanes, century-old houses and a large pedestrian square surrounded by colourful facades.
+The old town center has maintained a medieval feel with narrow winding lanes, century-old houses, and a large pedestrian square surrounded by colorful facades.

-In Alțâna, 30 km from Alma Vii, you can find an interethnical museum, with an impressive collection of Romanian, Saxon and Hungarian artifacts.
-It has been assembled lovingly by its passionate owners, and can hence transport you right back in time, to life in the old days in Transylvania.
+In Alțâna, 30 km from Alma Vii, you can find an interethnic museum, with an impressive collection of Romanian, Saxon, and Hungarian artifacts.
+It has been assembled lovingly by its passionate owners and will transport you right back in time, to life in the old days in Transylvania.

 Great link selection of touristic and cultural activities for Transylvania